 For younger students (K-8), Leslie specializes in lively, arts-infused residencies (short and long-term) that foster creativity while developing literacy skills; for teens, college students and adults, Leslie leads writing workshops that inspire and challenge participants within a supportive atmosphere.

-Leslie is highly experienced as a Teaching Artist for the CT Office of the Arts (Arts in Education Department); an Arts Provider and Arts Leader for the Hartford Performs organization; a workshop leader for the Mark Twain House; and a professional development presenter trained by the Kennedy Center facilitating workshops with Arts4Educators.
+Leslie is highly experienced as a Teaching Artist for the CT Office of the Arts (Arts in Education Department); an Arts Provider and Arts Leader for the Hartford Performs organization; a workshop leader for the Mark Twain House; and a professional development presenter trained by the Kennedy Center.

 For more information about Leslie’s programs or to schedule a workshop or residency, please click here.

-Leslie’s story “Midterm,” originally published in Colorado Review and winner of the 2017 Pushcart Prize, has been selected for the anthology Love Stories for Turbulent Times: Loving through the Apocalypse (Genie D. Chipps and Bill Henderson, editors, Pushcart Press, January, 2018), a collection of the best prose from the past decades of the Pushcart Prize.
+Leslie’s story “Midterm,” originally published in Colorado Review and winner of the 2017 Pushcart Prize, appears in the anthology Love Stories for Turbulent Times: Loving through the Apocalypse (Genie D. Chipps and Bill Henderson, editors, Pushcart Press, January, 2018), a collection of the best prose from the past decades of the Pushcart Prize (available on Amazon and Barnes & Nobles.com).